Bommai takes a dig at Cong, says he is proud of RSS ideals and patriotism | Politics

 - India

+Clarifying that he and his government respect Nehru, using whose name Congress ruled the country for 65 years, he accused the grand old party of neglecting other national icons like B R Ambedkar and Lal Bahadur Shastri.

-''In the government's advertisement yesterday, we had mentioned about some freedom fighters, who were even never heard of before with their photos, no one spoke good about it, instead of it, they (Congress) are sad that one of their leader's names was missing,'' Bommai said.
+''In the government's advertisement yesterday, we had mentioned about some freedom fighters, who were never even heard of before with their photos.
+No one spoke good about it, instead they (Congress) are sad that one of their leaders' names was missing,'' Bommai said.

 Speaking at a BJP event to commemorate 75th anniversary of India's independence, he said, ''We haven't forgotten him and his works.
 We have respect for Nehru.
-In fact, there is a picture of him in that ad.'' ''Someone said, Bommai has become an RSS slave, I want to tell that I bow down my head to its (RSS) ideals and principles and that patriotism.
-I'm committed to building the country on those ideals and principles and I'm proud of it,'' he said.
+In fact , there is a picture of him in that ad.'' ''Some one said, Bommai has become an RSS slave, I want to tell that I bow down my head to its (RSS) ideals and principles and that patriotism.
+I'm committed to build the country on those ideals and principles and I'm proud of it,'' he said.

 The Congress on Sunday took strong exception to the exclusion of Nehru in the newspaper advertisement on freedom fighters and termed the BJP government's action ''pathetic''.